scipy/scipy.org/www/install.rst

   including the SciPy stack.
 Windows only.
 * `Pyzo <http://www.pyzo.org/>`_: A free distribution based on Anaconda and the IEP interactive development environment.
 Supports Linux, Windows and Mac.
-* `Algorete Loopy <http://algorete.org>`_: A free, community oriented distribution for the SciPy stack maintained by researches at Dartmouth College.
-Supports Linux, Windows and Mac.
-The distribution is derived from Anaconda with additional packages (e.g. Space Physics, BioInformatics).

 Linux packages
 --------------